» What are the application requirements?

 In addition to Teaching Assistantships, Texas A&M University offers a number of Merit fellowships (for outstanding academic records) and Diversity fellowships (for minority students in science, as determined by the university) for domestic graduate students.

-If you believe you may be eligible for a Diversity fellowship, please briefly include your reasoning in an email to firstname.lastname@example.org.
+If you believe you may be eligible for a Diversity fellowship, please briefly include your reasoning in your Personal Statement.

-All students are eligible for Teaching Assistantships and Research Assistantships after their first year; however, Teaching Assistantships are limited and are awarded based on various criteria.
-Students are encouraged to begin building relationships with faculty in their field of interest in their first year in order to secure a Research Assistantship by the end of their second year.
+All students are eligible for Teaching Assistantships and Research Assistantships after their first year; however, Teaching Assistantships will not be granted to students after their second year except in extenuating circumstances.
+Students are encouraged to begin to build relationships with faculty in their field of interest in their first year in order to secure a Research Assistantship by the end of their second year.

 The department strives to support all of the graduate students it admits, which is why students are admitted based largely on the needs of individual research groups.
 The vast majority receive support.